 - Music and Sound Design: Popular Music, Screen Sound Tracks, Electronic Music

-See more on Key Research in Communication
+Read more information on Key Research in Communication

 Finding a supervisor whose research interests and approach reflect your own is key to achieving a successful postgraduate research experience.
 Before you apply, you’ll need to find two ‘Category 1’ supervisors in the Communication who agree to oversee your project.
-Note that not all supervisors have capacity to take on new students every year.
+Note that not all supervisors have the capacity to take on new students every year.

 Use our supervisor search to find out more about our academic staff, and to find a supervisor who’ll be a good fit for your project.